-Fulfilling children's rights in contexts of legal pluralism
+Fulfilling children's rights in the contexts of legal pluralism

-The integration of indigenous and customary justice elements and the inclusion of customary norms into state laws can support the best interest of the child and safeguard the child’s cultural heritage and customs.[i]
-The complexity due to legal pluralism should be taken into account in order to provide children with equal protection in whatever branch of the system covers the issues that they face, such as violence, abuse, or inequality due to race, gender or sexual orientation.
+However, when done correctly, the integration of indigenous and customary justice elements and the inclusion of customary norms into state laws can support the best interests of the child and safeguard the child’s cultural heritage and customs.[i]
+The complexity arising from legal pluralism should be taken into account in order to provide children with equal protection regardless of which system addresses the issues they face, whether the justice, welfare, or social protection systems.

-[i] E.g., the Canadian Child welfare system developed a model that relies on indigenous and customary justice elements and includes customary norms into state laws.
-This system is characterized by a community-based approach that aims to help indigenous communities to overcome critical aspects such as poor housing and high rates of alcohol and substance abuse.
+[i] E.g., the Canadian child welfare system developed a model that is characterised by a community-based approach aiming to help indigenous communities overcome critical challenges such as poor housing conditions and high rates of alcohol and substance abuse.
 Cf. Gagnon, Indigenous Justice and Restorative approach, American Preparatory Meeting, December 11, 2020.

 Disclaimer: Authors are the Global Initiative on Justice with Children with pro-bono support from Baker McKenzie.
 This section represents one among other positions of some members of the World Congress Consortium and does not necessarily represent the view of all institutions and members involved.